Auto-Owners, Mile Auto, State Farm, and Allstate generally rank among the most affordable car insurance providers in Georgia.

 Does Georgia have a high uninsured motorist rate?

-Yes, as of 2023 — the most recent year for which the Insurance Information Institute provides data — Georgia has the eleventh-highest rate of uninsured drivers in the nation at 19%, creating significant financial risk for insured drivers.
+Yes, as of 2026, Georgia has one of the highest rates of uninsured drivers in the nation at around 18%, creating significant financial risk for insured drivers.

 Bottom line

-Although these companies offer the lowest rates in Georgia, they might not provide the best value for your specific car insurance requirements.
-The most effective approach to finding the right insurer is obtaining quotes from the best car insurance companies and comparing them based on both cost and service quality.
+Although these companies typically offer the cheapest rates in Georgia, they might not provide the best value for your specific car insurance requirements.
+The most effective approach to finding the right insurer is obtaining quotes from the multiple car insurance companies and comparing them based on both cost, specific policy requirements, and service quality.

 Data throughout provided by Insurify.